 The separate income of a spouse can be relevant.
 To the extent that the spouse’s income frees up the parent’s income.
 So that the parent can pay more of his or her own income for the support of the child.

-“Because of husband’s spouse’s income, husband was able to have a home and minimal household expenses.
+“Because of husband’s spouse’s income, the husband was able to have a home and minimal household expenses.
 And the benefits of a healthy income while he started a business.
 While he was earning his own income, although minimal.
 He had paid no child support for at least 5 years.

-Under these circumstances, husband had ample resources with which to pay support.
+Under these circumstances, the husband had ample resources with which to pay support.
 But he did not.
 It is appropriate that his new spouse’s income be considered.